 No road trip is complete without beef jerky.
 It’s an amazing snack option for people who are always on the go.

-You can eat it in a flash, and you don’t even have to refrigerate it.
+You can eat it in a flash and don’t have to refrigerate it.

 Peanut Butter Protein Balls

 Peanut butter balls were all the rage in the early 2000s.
-That’s because they’re both sweet and salty, and they’re easy to make.
+They’re sweet and salty and are easy to make.

-All you need is peanut butter, a little powdered sugar, and unsalted butter.
-Sadly, this recipe is unsuitable for diabetics.
+You need only peanut butter, a little powdered sugar, and unsalted butter.
+Sadly, this recipe is unsuitable for people with diabetes.

 Yet, there’s another simple version that’ll reduce the fat content.
 Instead of powdered sugar, you can use protein powder.

-Plus, as an alternative to butter, you can substitute it with coconut oil.
-This will give you a treat that melts in your mouth and itches any sugar cravings you may have.
+Plus, you can substitute butter for coconut oil.
+This will give you a treat that melts in your mouth and itches any sugar cravings.
+Finally, eating more than one peanut butter ball in one sitting is not a good idea.

 Apples and Peanut Butter

-As a diabetic, it’s important that you ensure you’re eating plenty of fruits and vegetables.
-Although, this can get a little old pretty fast.
+As a diabetic, it’s important to ensure that you eat plenty of fruits and vegetables.
+However, this can get a little old pretty fast.

-Yet, there are a few ways you can make eating fruits more fun.
-For example, you can try dipping them in peanut butter.
+Yet, you can make eating fruits more fun in a few ways.
+For example, dipping them in peanut butter.

 Tuna Salad

-First off, the fish has an exceptionally high amount of omega-3 fatty acids.
-For that reason, it can reduce cholesterol levels and improve brain function.
+A tuna salad is an excellent choice if you’re looking for a snack that’s high in protein and low in carbs.
+First, fish has an exceptionally high amount of omega-3 fatty acids.
+These acids can reduce cholesterol levels and improve brain function.

 You can be as creative as you like with your choice of veggies.
-After that, put all the ingredients into a bowl and finish them off with a sprinkle of lemon juice.
+After that, combine all the ingredients in a bowl and sprinkle with lemon juice.

 Roasted Chickpeas

-Legumes are generally a good option for diabetics.
+Legumes are generally a good option for people with diabetes.
 That’s because they can suppress appetite and blood sugar concentration.

 Chia Seed Pudding